MadJoker0815/roborock_nologs/README.md

 Files in /root/ have to be executeable. (use "chmod +x /root/check_all;/root/check_reboot")

 Also you should stop rrwatchdoge before editing the ProcessList.conf or ProcessListMT.conf. (use "service rrwatchdoge stop".
-To tart it after modification use "service rrwatchdoge start")
+To start it after modification use "service rrwatchdoge start")